Chart Color Schemes

 Phillip Island ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Phillip Island had a cultural diversity below average, with 87.2% citizens, 81.3% born in Australia, and 93.4% speaking English only at home.
-Christianity was the predominant religion, comprising 42.4%.
-Judaism's representation was similar to the rest of Victoria, both at 0.1%.
+Phillip Island's cultural diversity was found to be below average.
+Its population comprised 87.2% citizens, with 81.3% born in Australia and 93.4% speaking English only at home.
+Christianity was the dominant religion, accounting for 42.4%.

 Frequently Asked Questions - Diversity